Type 96 and Type 97 150 mm infantry mortar

+Design

-The Imperial Japanese Army initially designed a 150mm trench mortar in the late 1920s which was accepted as the Type 90 150mm trench mortar.
+The Imperial Japanese Army initially designed a 150 mm trench mortar in the late 1920s which was accepted as the Type 90 150 mm trench mortar.
 Production never commenced outside of two units in 1932.

-The Type 97 150mm mortar was essentially the Type 96 mortar but with the recoil mechanism eliminated.
+The Type 97 150 mm mortar was essentially the Type 96 mortar but with the recoil mechanism eliminated.
 Both models where produced side-by-side as the Type 97 mortar proved to be lighter but less stable than the slightly older Type 96 mortar.
-A short barrel 150mm mortar, the Type 99 experimental short trench mortar was trialed, but range was considered to be unsatisfactory at 220 meters.
+A short barrel 150 mm mortar, the Type 99 experimental short trench mortar was trialed, but range was considered to be unsatisfactory at 220 meters.

+Uses

-The Type 96 150mm mortar was never encountered by American or British troops, although it was used in China.
-The Type 97 150mm mortar was notably used in both Iwo Jima and China.
+The Type 96 150 mm mortar was never encountered by American or British troops, although it was used in China.
+The Type 97 150 mm mortar was notably used in both Iwo Jima and China.
 Both types were produced from 1937 to late 1943, with records indicating a total of 201 units delivered to the Imperial Japanese Army.
-Both types were nominally replaced by the lighter and more portable Type 2 120mm trench mortar.
+Both types were nominally replaced by the lighter and more portable Type 2 120 mm trench mortar.

+Those mortars were also used as anti-submarine mortars for the Army's warships.

+Ships like the landing craft carriers were equipped with two single 150 mm mortars on platforms at the bow and stern.
+They fired 27 kg shells to a range of 4500 m.